tazama-lf/postman/README.md

 The message body in the "Body" tab of the test request only contains the variable reference to the `messageBody` and will be automatically populated from the stashed global `messageBody` variable when the request is executed.

-### ArangoDB Setup.json
+### ArangoDB Setup.postman_collection.json

 This test collection is used during a deployment to configure the ArangoDB databases and collections via the ArangoDB API.
-This collection is typically executed automatically via Jenkins, but can also be executed manually if you are setting up ArangoDB from scratch as described in our [Contribution Guide](https://github.com/tazama-lf/docs/blob/dev/Guides/dev-set-up-environment.md#312-step-2-set-up-core-services).
+This collection is typically executed automatically via Jenkins, but can also be executed manually if you are setting up ArangoDB from scratch as described in our [Contribution Guide](https://github.com/frmscoe/docs/blob/main/Community/Tazama-Contribution-Guide.md#32-setting-up-the-development-environment).

 The collection also sets up the indexes recommended for optimal performance of our database queries.
 You can read more about the indexes on our [Tazama Database Indexes](https://github.com/frmscoe/docs/blob/main/Technical/Database/arango-db-deployment-indexes.md) page.

+The collection provides for incremental deployment steps for various configuration options, as follows:
+ - Up to and including step: 4-ArangoDB-Basic-Configuration - only rule 901 and a single typology is deployed for a DEFAULT tenant.
+ - Up to and including step: 5-ArangoDB-Conditions-Configuration - the Event-Flow Rule Processor (EFRuP) is added to step 4.
+ - Up to and including step: 6-ArangoDB-Multi-Tenant-Configuration - rule 901 and the EFRuP is deployed for two tenants: tenant-001 and tenant-002.

 ### Configuration - Rule 901.postman_collection.json

-This collection sets up the configuration documents for setting up an instance of Tazama that runs our sample rule processor 901 in isolation.
-The configuration contains a network map with a single typology (999) that contains a single rule (901).
+This collection sets up the configuration documents for setting up an instance of Tazama that runs our sample rule processor 901 and the Event-Flow Rule Processor (EFRuP) to offer a view of the complete functionality of Tazama with a minimal footprint.
+The configuration contains a network map with a single typology (999) that contains a single rule (901) and the Event Flow Processor (EFRuP).
+The configuration has been defined for the DEFAULT tenantId which assumes that the system is deployed without authentication enabled.

 You can review the [Configuration Management](https://github.com/frmscoe/docs/blob/main/Product/configuration-management.md) page for more information on the components in this collection and how they relate to the processors in the platform.